Upper School Curriculum

 The Citizen and the World

 This course examines the constitutional framework of the United States, American economic and foreign policy, and the history of civil rights in the United States.
 Students are encouraged to think critically about the role of the individual citizen within these broader contexts.
-In addition to studying these themes from a historical perspective, the course also relies heavily on current events.
+In addition to studying these themes from a historical perspective, the course also focuses heavily on current events.
 Students are expected to analyze developing events in the world and to draw parallels with historical events where appropriate.
+With support from the School library, students develop and practice literary skills, find credible sources, learn to read for information, cite sources, and write critically and analytically about different events.

 Goals and Overview